-As I already have a persisted host on the internet from Digital Ocean, lets leverage that as a meet me node.
+As I already have a host with a static address on the internet from Digital Ocean, lets leverage that as a meet me node.

 It is assumed that source and destination nodes have key pairs configured and operating normally for your user, and SSH password authentication disabled.